 We believe that the reflection and evaluation of writing is key to becoming a good writer.
 From the early years, children are taught the skills they need to be able to re-draft and edit writing.
 This begins with noticing spelling and punctuation errors in their own writing, building up to concisely re-drafting and editing that considers the specific genre, the child's audience and purpose.
 Following this, children produce a 'polished outcome' which they are especially proud of.

 Vocabulary: Four days a week, our children are exposed to Words of the Day where they learn a new word, it's definition, synonyms, antonyms etc. At the end of each week, the children undertake a philological challenge, where they show their understanding of these words by writing a paragraph with the words in context.
 Our younger children follow the same principles but are encouraged to talk about their words and learning.
 Praise is also given if the children independently use these words within their writing.

 When re-drafting writing, children are supported in using thesauruses to find appropriate synonyms.

 Spelling: Word understanding and spelling are taught using Spelling Shed.
 The children are tested regularly on these, alongside other words from the recommended national curriculum year group word lists.
 Children are encouraged to use dictionaries to correct misspelled words in their writing.

-Homework: Our approach to home is project-related.
-The children receive a Homework Menu at the beginning of each new project.
+Homework: Children receive a Homework Menu at the beginning of each new project.
 Reading and writing form an element of this, which may include writing a letter, a short story, a non-chronological report or undertaking research.
 In addition, it is expected that children learn spellings on a regularly basis.
-They will be tested on these, but most importantly, they will be checked whether they can independently transfer this knowledge into their writing.
+They will be tested on these, but most importantly, they will be checked whether they can independently transfer this knowledge to their writing.